kswimelar/finalapp/README.md

 ### Kari Swimelar
 ### CIS-277-H010

-My App is based on inputting employee name, hours worked, pay rate, You can use the [editor on GitHub](https://github.com/kswimelar/finalapp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+My App is based on inputting employee name, hours worked, pay rate.
+The Program will calculate gross pay and any overtime.
+I will possibly have the option to input the tax rate.

+You can use the [editor on GitHub](https://github.com/kswimelar/finalapp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.